dongkwan-kim/SuperGAT/README.md

 bash install.sh ${CUDA, default is cu100}
 ```

-- If you have any trouble in installing PyTorch Geometric, please install PYG dependencies manually.
+- If you have any trouble installing PyTorch Geometric, please install PyG's dependencies manually.
+- Codes are tested with python `3.7.6` and `nvidia/cuda:10.0-cudnn7-devel-ubuntu16.04` image.
 - PYG's [FAQ](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html#frequently-asked-questions) might be helpful.

+## Basics
+- The main train/test code is in `SuperGAT/main.py`.
+- If you want to see the SuperGAT layer in PyTorch Geometric `MessagePassing` grammar, refer to `SuperGAT/layer.py`.
+- If you want to see hyperparameter settings, refer to `SuperGAT/args.yaml` and `SuperGAT/arguments.py`.

 ## Run